Romeo and Juliet Transience Quotes

 How we cite our quotes: Citations follow this format: (Act.Scene.Line).
 Line numbers correspond to the 2008 Norton edition of the play.

-LORD CAPULET Welcome, gentlemen!
+Welcome, gentlemen.
 I have seen the day

-Juliet's father remembers the flirtations of his youth.
 Lord Capulet's musings about the good ol' days reminds us that youth and love are fleeting.
 This occurs just before Romeo and Juliet's first meeting, where they fall head over heels in love (at first sight).
 It seems like Lord Capulet's reminiscence is Shakespeare's way of preparing us for the short-lived (no pun intended) romance between Romeo and Juliet.

 For you and I are past our dancing days.